Swedish or classic massage is defined in large part by the original strokes that compose its method: effleurage (stroking), petrissage (kneading),

 tapotement (striking), and frictions (rubbing), with vibration, added later.

-Massage involves acting on and manipulating the body with pressure –
+Massage involves working on and manipulating the body with pressure –

 structured, unstructured, stationary, or moving – tension, motion, or